ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/Octavia_Tutorial_Add_Proxy_Protocol/guide.en-gb.md

 #### 1. Create an instance on OVHcloud

-Access your [OVHcloud Control Panel](/links/manager), go to the "Public Cloud" section and create a new instance.
-For detailed instructions, see the official documentation: [Creating an instance on OVHcloud](https://docs.ovh.com/en/public-cloud/create-vm/).
+Access your [OVHcloud Control Panel](/[links/manager](https://www.ovh.com/manager/#/hub), go to the "Public Cloud" section and create a new instance.
+For detailed instructions, see the official documentation: [Creating an instance on OVHcloud & connect to the instance via SSH](/pages/public_cloud/compute/public-cloud-first-steps)).

 #### 2. Install NGINX on the instance

-Connect to the instance via SSH
+Connect to the instance via SSH.

 Update packages and install NGINX: